 ESTATE- a term that refers to one or more Private Regions owned by an individual or group.
 The regions in the Estate normally have the same ban lists, sun settings, and estate manager.
 They will also share rules and guidelines as defined by the owners.
 Maria says OpenSim Grids can have estates, some even have landbarons, just like SL.

 EVENT- in Linden Scripting Language, or LSL, an event, sometimes referred to as a trigger, is when something happens.
 LSL is an event driven programming language, and all scripts revolve around some kind of trigger or event from outside or within the script that kicks its program into action.

 FREE METAVERSE- a term often applied to the OpenSim platform, which is non profit and has no central authority running things. see metaverse.

 FULL PERM-is a permission.
 It means you can copy,( you can rez endless copies, and there is always a copy in your inventory, ) modify( take it apart, change textures, light it up etc.) and transfer (gift idea!) an object.
-In many shops there are more expensive, FULL PERM versions of various objects.
-One more thing; always having full permissions only applies to the Second Life Grid.
-ASK before you take something to OpenSim!!!!!
+In many SL shops there are more expensive, FULL PERM versions of various objects.
+One more thing; permissions can take on a life of thier own in the free metaverse, for example; the grid owner tweaks something in the code and BANG everything goes full perm.
+When in doubt, ASK before you take something big and shiny in OpenSim!!!!!

 FURRIES-a virtual subculture that used animal shaped avatars and human clothing to create characters usually that walk upright and use human speech, while retaining some animal traits.
 In real life there is “Furry Fandom”, a sci fi fantasy fan base that appreciates mammalian anthromorphic characters.
 They have conventions, publish magazines and comics, the whole sci fi nerd thing. ( I´m a lifelong Trekkie, so I can say nerd)